What does the UK GDPR say?

 - personal data processed in a non-automated manner which forms part of, or is intended to form part of, a ‘filing system’ (that is, manual information in a filing system).

 In most circumstances, it will be relatively straightforward to determine whether the information you process ‘relates to’ an ‘identified’ or an ‘identifiable’ individual.
-In others, it may be less clear and you will need to carefully consider the information you hold to determine whether it is personal data and whether the GDPR applies.
+In others, it may be less clear and you will need to carefully consider the information you hold to determine whether it is personal data and whether the UK GDPR applies.

 This guidance will explain the factors that you should consider to determine whether you are processing personal data.
 These are: